Kentucky Debt Counseling Services

 What Is Debt Counseling?

 Debt counseling is an alternative to filing for bankruptcy.
 The counseling begins when a person asks for help with debt management.
 A debt counselor, sometimes called a credit counselor, will negotiate with credit providers to help you eliminate debt.
-At O’Bryan Law Offices, our experienced attorneys offer unmatched debt counseling services.
-Though it is a paid service, the cost is included in the new payment plan that your counselor helps you to establish.
+At O’Bryan Law Offices, our experienced attorneys offer unmatched legal counsel when it comes to completing each crucial step of your bankruptcy filing.

 What Should I Expect from a Debt Counseling Session?